· 3 min read

 • Role: the cheap breakfast bánh mì

-The whole technique is in how the scallion is cut and how the egg cooks around it.
-Sliced fine, both the white and the green, and beaten into the egg, the onion disperses evenly and softens just enough in the heat to shed its raw rasp without going limp or scorched.
-The omelette is fried in a thin, even sheet so the scallion is held all through it rather than clumped at one edge, and it is pulled while still tender, because an egg cooked dry chasing crisp edges turns the green brittle and bitter.
-It is drained before it meets the bread, since a wet egg floods a thin crust fast.
-The pâté or mayonnaise down each face seals the crumb and supplies the fat the egg leans on, and the đồ chua, cucumber, coriander and chilli do the real lifting on acid and brightness.
+The technique lives in how the scallion is cut and how the egg sets around it.
+Sliced fine, white and green both, and beaten through, the onion disperses evenly and softens just enough in the heat to lose its raw rasp without scorching.
+The omelette is fried in a thin, even sheet so the scallion is held all through it rather than clumped at one edge, and it is pulled while still tender, since an egg cooked dry chasing crisp edges turns the green brittle and bitter.
+It is drained before it meets the bread, because a wet egg floods a thin crust fast, and the pâté or mayonnaise down each face seals the crumb and supplies the fat the egg leans on.
+The đồ chua, cucumber, coriander and chilli do the real lifting on acid and brightness.

 Read next